newhavenrb/conferences/17_Grasping_Complexity_with_Both_Hands.md

 ## Simple
 We love simplicity
-We like simple code that does the task we require Simplier code and designs are easier to read, extend, change and debug Its much harder to come up with simple designs!
+We like simple code that does the task we require Simpler code and designs are easier to read, extend, change and debug Its much harder to come up with simple designs!

 ## Binary